 The mining sector is regulated by multiple institutions with clear mandates and responsibilities.
-These include responsibilities in allocation of rights, application of taxations, environmental management, export and imports of materials, financial related activities, among others.
-The primary regulator is the Ministry of Mines and Energy; however, several other institutions play other relevant roles in the regulation of the mining sector:
+These include responsibilities in allocation of rights, application of taxations, environmental management,

 4.1.2.1.
 Institutions in the Mining Sector

 Ministry of Mines and Energy (MME)